 The Server Configuration tab of the Global Settings displays settings that settings that affect your corporate identity, availability, bandwidth, system status, and more.

-YouTrack automatically checks for available updates each time you open the Update Info section.page.
-When a new version of YouTrack is released, a link to download the new distribution appears in the
+YouTrack automatically checks for available updates once a day.
+When a new version of YouTrack is released, a link to download the new distribution appears in the Update Info section.

 The System section provides options that let you configure the basic system settings of your YouTrack server.

 Sets a custom logo for YouTrack.
 The custom logo is displayed in the header for all pages in the system.
 To use a custom logo, click the Edit icon, then choose an image file from your local directory.
 You can upload a JPG, GIF, or PNG file.
 Your image is automatically resized to 250 x 80 pixels.

 To replace a custom logo with the YouTrack application logo, click the Set to default button.

 The web address that points to your YouTrack server.
 This URL is generally used for constructing links in notifications, reports, and RSS feeds.
 You can either enter the server URL yourself, or click the Guess URL link let YouTrack try to set the URL automatically.